Launching an AI App Today: Reality Check

 Is the LTV Low for AI Apps?

-AI apps face a retention crisis that directly compresses their lifetime value compared to traditional SaaS products.
+AI apps face a retention crisis that compresses lifetime value compared to traditional SaaS.

-For B2C AI apps, retention hits only 39% after one month, dropping to 30% after three months.
+B2C AI apps retain only 39% after one month, dropping to 30% after three months.

-The issue isn't the economic model but that users haven't embedded AI tools deeply into workflows.
-AI apps achieving strong LTV become mission-critical through deep workflow integration, like GitHub Copilot at $100 monthly.
-Expect B2B AI app LTV of $3,000-$15,000 in early stages versus $5,000-$25,000 for mature traditional SaaS.
+Users haven't embedded AI tools into workflows.
+AI apps achieving strong LTV become mission-critical through deep integration, like GitHub Copilot at $100 monthly.
+Expect B2B AI app LTV of $3,000-$15,000 early stage versus $5,000-$25,000 for mature traditional SaaS.

 Do Inference Costs Destroy AI App Margins?

-Inference costs violently destroy margins in ways that most AI app founders catastrophically underestimate.
+Inference costs destroy margins in ways most AI founders catastrophically underestimate.

-AI companies see gross margins of 50-60% compared to traditional SaaS's 75-90%.
-Bessemer's 2025 dataset shows fast-ramping AI "Supernovas" averaging about 25% gross margin early on, while steadier "Shooting Stars" trend closer to 60%.
-Many AI Supernovas have negative gross margins initially.
+AI companies see 50-60% gross margins versus traditional SaaS's 75-90%.
+Bessemer's 2025 data shows AI "Supernovas" averaging 25% gross margins early on, while "Shooting Stars" trend closer to 60%.
+Many AI Supernovas have negative margins initially.

-Anthropic lost tens of thousands monthly on users paying $200 with their original Claude Code pricing structure.
+Anthropic lost tens of thousands monthly on users paying $200 with their original Claude Code pricing.

-DeepSeek claims a 545% cost-profit ratio with daily inference costs of $87,072 against theoretical daily revenue of $562,027.
-Most AI founders drastically underestimate inference costs and overestimate their ability to pass costs through.
-The "inference costs will fall 10x annually" argument holds truth but becomes irrelevant if your burn rate kills you first.
+DeepSeek claims a 545% cost-profit ratio with daily inference costs of $87,072 against revenue of $562,027.
+Most founders underestimate costs and overestimate their ability to pass them through.
+The "costs will fall 10x annually" argument holds truth but becomes irrelevant if burn rate kills you first.

 Are AI App Margins Trash Compared to Traditional SaaS?

-Your AI app margins are trash compared to traditional SaaS, and you need to accept it or die denying it.
+Your AI app margins are trash compared to traditional SaaS, and you need to accept it.

 Traditional SaaS enjoys 75-90% gross margins while AI companies struggle to hit 50-60%.
-Best case scenarios for mature, scaled AI companies reach 60-70% gross margins.
-The death zone sits at 25-40% gross margins where you're building a charity, not a business.
+Best case for mature, scaled AI companies: 60-70% gross margins.
+The death zone sits at 25-40% where you're building charity, not business.

 Inference costs don't approach zero at scale like traditional software.

-The only sustainable paths involve non-inference monetization, outcome-based pricing like Intercom's $0.99 per resolved conversation, or proprietary data with lighter models.
+The only sustainable paths: non-inference monetization, outcome-based pricing like Intercom's $0.99 per resolved conversation, or proprietary data with lighter models.

 How Much Does a Typical AI Wrapper Burn Per Interaction?

 Most AI companies see 10% of users drive 90% of usage.
-In your financial projections, assume 20% of users will consume 5-10x your "average" calculation and price accordingly or implement hard limits.
+In projections, assume 20% of users will consume 5-10x your "average" calculation and price accordingly or implement hard limits.

 Do AI Apps Have High Churn Rates?

-AI apps experience brutally high churn that represents the defining crisis of the entire category in 2025.
+AI apps experience brutally high churn—the defining crisis of the category in 2025.

-B2C AI apps retain only 39% of users after one month versus 40-45% for traditional consumer apps.
-This drops to 30% retention after three months, with 71% of app users abandoning within 90 days.
-B2B AI apps fare somewhat better but still show 3.5% average monthly churn, translating to 34.8% annually compared to traditional B2B SaaS at 1-2% monthly.
+B2C AI apps retain only 39% after one month versus 40-45% for traditional consumer apps.
+This drops to 30% after three months, with 71% abandoning within 90 days.
+B2B AI apps show 3.5% monthly churn (34.8% annually) versus traditional B2B SaaS at 1-2% monthly.

-Users churn because of the growing competitive landscape where democratization of AI model APIs lowered barriers, creating infinite alternatives.
+Users churn because democratization of AI model APIs lowered barriers, creating infinite alternatives.

-Every 1% increase in monthly churn reduces LTV by 10-15%, making retention THE growth lever for AI apps.
-Reducing churn by just 5% can drive a 25%+ increase in profits over time.
-High churn in AI apps isn't a temporary "early market" problem but rather a fundamental product-market fit crisis affecting the entire category.
+Every 1% increase in monthly churn reduces LTV by 10-15%, making retention THE growth lever.
+Reducing churn by 5% can drive 25%+ profit increase.
+High churn isn't temporary but a fundamental product-market fit crisis.

 How to Build a Strong Moat for Your AI App?